IRVLUTD/AutoX-SemMap/docker/README.md

 ## Testing AutoX-SemMap

-Once inside the Docker container, follow the instructions in the main section of the repository to test **AutoX-SemMap**.
+Once inside the Docker container, navigate to <code>/home/AutoX-SemMap/</code> and follow the instructions in the main section of the repository to test **AutoX-SemMap**.
+All operations and scripts should be executed within this directory.